michael2012z/BitBible/markdown/Etheridge/files/Jas.md

 11. Can it be that one fountain shall send forth waters sweet and bitter?

-12. Or can the fig-tree, my brethren, make olives, or the vines figs? thus alsoHocano oph. salt waters cannot be made sweet.
+12. Or can the fig-tree, my brethren, make olives, or the vines figs? thus also

 13. Who of you is wise and instructed? let him show his works in good conversations in meek wisdom.